Halloween Pumpkin Math!

-One of the best Halloween math activities to teach in an outdoor classroom this time of year is pumpkin math.
+One of my favourite Halloween math activities in the outdoor classroom this time of year is pumpkin math.
 If you’ve grown your own pumpkins during the summer and fall in your school garden, it won’t cost you anything to dig into this hands on activity!
 And if you’ve got mountains of pumpkins from a visit to the pumpkin patch, or from carving jack-o-lanterns, be sure to up-cycle those squash for hours of mathematical thinking!

 Halloween Pumpkin Math